ivelizade/PyRAT/README.md

 Coded By Black Viking

 	Commands:
+	    help() 					: Show this message.
-	    download                : Download files from client.
+		screenshot(): 			: Take a screenshot from client and download image file. download                : Download files from client.
 	    upload                  : Upload files to client from server. message TEXT            : Show messages on target system.